KeithWilliamsGMIT/vagrant-swarm-ansible/README.md

 node[1:1]

 [docker_swarm_worker]
-node[1:2]
+node[2:2]

 [vagrant]
 node[1:2]
 ```

 There is a manager and worker group which will define the role of the nodes in the Swarm.
+You can define how many managers and workers you want to create.
 Note that all hosts are also apart of a group called `vagrant`.
 This allows you to define group variables when running Ansible against the Vagrant cluster.

 To customise the virtual machines you can create a `Customfile`.
 This file will be ignored by Git.
 For example, to increase the memory to 4GB you can create a `Customfile` with the below content and then reload the virtual machines using `vagrant reload`.